ncss-tech/RSS-Export/README.md

 The raster is imported and named MURASTER_10m_<State abbreviation>_<yyyy>.

 It then creates an open-soucre package structured like a SSURGO Download file with the text files in the tabular subdirectory and the raster as a GeoTIFF into the spatial subdirectory.

+A second tool, Validate RSS Datasets, is also included It validates RSS packages prior to uploading to Box

+This tool will walk through a top directory and check for:

+a properly formatted package (e.g. RSS_FL and RSS_FL.gdb)
+a suitably named MURASTER_10m__ (gdb and tif) metadata for tif as MURASTER_10m__.xml
+MURASTER_10m__ is unsigned 32 bit
+MURASTER_10m__ has NoData value 2147483647 (tif only, gdb raster does not have NoData value exposed) proper spatial reference (32161, 5070, 3338, 4326) required text files in open source package (no extraneous) required gdb tables (no extraneous) mukeys in raster (tif/gdb) match mukeys in text/gdb tables